SwissDataScienceCenter/renku-graph/knowledge-graph/README.md

 #### GET /knowledge-graph/projects/:namespace/:name/files/:location/lineage

-Fetches lineage for a given project `namespace`/`name` and file `location` (relative path).
+Fetches lineage for a given project `namespace`/`name` and file `location` (URL-encoded relative path to the file).
 This endpoint is intended to replace the graphql endpoint.

 | Status                     | Description                                                       |
 |----------------------------|-------------------------------------------------------------------|